-- 6. MMC will work with care providers and community partners to administer clinical services, education and support for individuals affected by substance abuse. - Marshall is participating in "ED Bridge," a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
-The robust program includes group sessions, counseling, and social services for patients referred by Marshall's Emergency Department. - MMC will develop or support education programs that aim to reach high need or underrepresented populations in El Dorado County. - Marshall is participating in "ED Bridge," a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
-The robust program includes group sessions, counseling, and social services for patients referred by Marshall's Emergency Department. - 8.
-MMC will designate a representative to participate in El Dorado County's Community Health Improvement Plan team(s) that plan to address access to substance abuse prevention and treatment programs within El Dorado County. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving access to care for the plan.
+- 6. MMC will work with care providers and community partners to administer clinical services, education and support for individuals affected by substance abuse. - Since 2017, Marshall has participated in "ED Bridge," a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
+The robust program includes group sessions, counseling, and social services for patients referred by Marshall's Emergency Department. - In November 2018, Marshall Clinically Assisted Recovery & Education Services (CARES) clinic opened. - In 2018, several Marshall representatives, including Dr. Loni Jay; Arianna Sampson, PA; Cindy Rice, RN, VP Nursing Services; and Maia Schneider, Executive Director of Business Development, joined the El Dorado County Opioid Coalition. - In November of 2018, Marshall hired a full time alcohol and drug counselor, a RN Case Manager and a Marriage and Family Therapist to staff Marshall CARES.

+- 7. MMC will develop or support education programs that aim to reach high need or underrepresented populations in El Dorado County.

+- Marshall is participating in "ED Bridge," a

+joint effort with the El Dorado Community

+Health Center (EDCHC) and the California

+Healthcare Foundation in an effort to move

+people off opioid dependency through

+Medication Assisted Treatment (MAT)

+for opioid addiction.
+The robust program

+includes group sessions, counseling, and

+social services for patients referred by

+Marshall's Emergency Department.

+- In November 2018, Marshall began conducting alcohol and drug group counseling sessions

+- 8. MMC will designate a representative to participate in El Dorado County's Community Health Improvement Plan team(s) that plan to address access to substance abuse prevention and treatment programs within El Dorado County.

+- Marshall's Chief Executive Officer, James

+Whipple, serves as an advisor to the El Dorado

+County Health Improvement Plan, offering

+input and insight into improving access to

+care for the plan.

-- Improve availability of and access to substance abuse prevention and treatment services at Marshall Medical Center and within the community, striving for culturally and linguistically appropriate behavioral health services through recruitment of Spanish-speaking providers, to the extent possible - Decrease the rates of overdoses, deaths, Emergency Department visits, and hospitalizations due to substance abuse in El Dorado County - Improve consistency of substance abuse services - Align approaches and practices related to substance abuse services - Increase community knowledge and awareness of substance abuse issues within El Dorado County - Increase awareness and accessibility of substance abuse prevention and treatment services - Improve clinical and support services for individuals affected by substance abuse - Improve culturally diverse substance abuse prevention and treatment efforts
+- Improve availability of and access to substance abuse prevention and treatment services at Marshall Medical Center and within the community, striving for culturally and linguistically appropriate behavioral health services through recruitment of Spanishspeaking providers, to the extent possible - Decrease the rates of overdoses, deaths, Emergency Department visits, and hospitalizations due to substance abuse in El Dorado County - Improve consistency of substance abuse services

+- Align approaches and practices related to substance abuse services - Increase community knowledge and awareness of substance abuse issues within El Dorado County - Increase awareness and accessibility of substance abuse prevention and treatment services - Improve clinical and support services for individuals affected by substance abuse - Improve culturally diverse substance abuse prevention and treatment efforts